 - Thorough records and transaction forms

 10. PayCor Perform

 Like many other payroll software solutions PayCor is about much more than just payroll.
-It is a modular system that can be used for payroll alone, or use additional modules offered on the platform to to manage all employees “lifetimes” within the company, from recruiting to departure.
+It is a modular system that can be used for payroll alone, or use additional modules offered on the platform to manage all employee “lifetimes” within the company, from recruiting to departure.
 Did we already mention that flexibility is important to payroll software?

-Why Pick PayCor?
+Why choose PayCor?

 - Important notifications and reminders

 - Integration with additional PayCor Perform Modules for an all-in-one solution